yasserotani/new_repo/README.md

 # new_repo
-Practice account for learning Git adding newe lines adding newe lines2 adding newe lines3 adding new lines
+Practice account for learning Git
+- adding new lines
+- adding new lines2
+- adding new lines3
+- adding new lines